 11 Conjunctivitis Symptoms and 4 Main Causes

-There are a number of factors what causes eye conjunctivitis.
+There are a number of factors that cause eye conjunctivitis.
 Different factors are responsible for different types of conjunctivitis.
-Causes of the disease depend on the surrounding of the person, finding out the causes of the disease is very much necessary as it makes the treatment very effective.
+Causes of the disease depend on the surrounding of the person, finding out the conjunctivitis causes of the disease is very much necessary as it makes the treatment very effective.

 1. Viral Causes (Viral Conjunctivitis)